Foxconn not off hook after radio retraction, critics say

 Daisey's play and its attendant publicity, including the radio segment, played a big role in pressuring Apple to allow outside inspectors at its contract manufacturing facilities in China, mostly owned by Foxconn Technology.

-The executive producer of "This American Life" said in a broadcast last week that most of the retracted program's content was true and corroborated by independent investigation.
+The executive producer of "This American Life" said in a broadcast last week that most of the retracted programme's content was true and corroborated by independent investigation.

-Apple, criticized over working conditions at its chain of suppliers in China, said last week that a U.S. non-profit labor group had begun an "unprecedented" inspection of working conditions at its main contract manufacturers.
+Apple, criticised over working conditions at its chain of suppliers in China, said last week that a U.S. non-profit labour group had begun an "unprecedented" inspection of working conditions at its main contract manufacturers.

 Last month the New York Times published an investigation into working practices at Apple supplier's plants in China that documented poor health and safety conditions and long working hours.